krfdoc/krfdoc.github.io/_posts/2023-06-15-pfsense_wireguard.md

 umask 077; wg genkey | tee privatekey | wg pubkey > publickey
 ```

-* Then run `cat privatekey` and copy it so we can put it in to the server config file.
+* Then run `cat privatekey` and copy it so we can put it in to the config file.
-* or run `cat publickey` which is needed for setting up peer in pfSense
+* or run `cat publickey` which is needed for setting up the peer in pfSense

-* Create the /etc/wireguard/youtube.conf:
+* Create the local client's Wireguard config:
 `nano /etc/wireguard/"urconfigname".conf`

 * "urconfigname" is entered w/out quotes of course